encode/starlette/docs/applications.md

 * `app.add_exception_handler(exc_class, handler)` - Add an error handler.
 The handler function may be either a coroutine or a regular function, with a signature like `func(request, exc) -> response`.
 * `@app.exception_handler(exc_class)` - Add an error handler, decorator style.
+* `app.debug` - Enable or disable error tracebacks in the browser.